 Another important factor is the mix of trips that are taken.
-Our fare proposals incorporate smaller reductions in fares for shorter distance trips and larger reductions in fares for longer distance trips (See Table 3.3).
+Our determined fares incorporate smaller reductions in fares for shorter distance trips and larger reductions in fares for longer distance trips (See Table 3.3).
 Most trips fall into the first two fare bands (less than 10km) with 97% of all trips being less than 40 kilometres.
 Very few people use rural and regional bus services to travel more than 90km.
 However, there is some variation among operators.
 Operators who currently sell more medium to long distance tickets are likely to see a larger reduction in their fare revenue than operators who sell mainly short distance tickets.

-One of the other factors that will influence the impact on operators is the value of fare revenue that comes from tickets that are not set by IPART - around 40% of fare revenue collected is not affected by IPART's maximum fare determination.
+One of the other factors that will influence the impact on operators is the value of fare revenue that comes from tickets that are not set by IPART - on average, around 40% of fare revenue collected is not affected by IPART's maximum fare determination.
 Most of this revenue comes from the Regional Excursion Daily (RED) tickets, which are priced at a flat daily rate of \$2.50.
 As we do not determine the price of RED ticket fares, and are not making any recommendations to TfNSW that would impact their pricing, having a larger proportion of passengers travelling on the RED ticket would reduce the revenue impact of any other fare changes.

-We modelled the likely impact of lower fares on operators' revenue, both on average across all operators and individually for operators with a significant proportion of fare revenue.
-This analysis includes the likely impact on fare revenue of our proposed changes to concession fare availability (see Figure 7.2).
+We modelled the likely impact of the lower fares on operators' revenue, both on average across all operators and individually for operators with a significant proportion of fare revenue.
+This analysis includes the likely impact of our recommendation to broaden concession fare eligibility to people holding a Commonwealth Health Care Card (see Figure 7.2).